michalkmet/xp-orange-persistent-bugger/NOTES.md

 - ✅ DONE Examples
 - ✅ DONE User stories

+Pomodoro 2:

 Story1: small nums
 As a user, I want to see the number persistence for small numbers
-- ⚠ TODO UAT1.1: When I pass 4, then I should see 0
+- ✅ DONE UAT1.1: When I pass 4, then I should see 0
 - ⚠ TODO UAT1.2: When I pass 9, then I should see 0
 - ⚠ TODO UAT1.3: When I pass 10, then I should see 1
 - ⚠ TODO UAT1.4: When I pass 19, then I should see 1